 Each of the 12 pads has its own set of controls for decay, pitch, impact, stereo placement, and more.
 The XY pad lets you morph between parameter sets in real time, which makes it easy to automate evolving percussion throughout a track.
 I love using this feature during breakdowns or transitions where I want the percussion to shift and breathe with the arrangement.

-Chromatic Mode for Pitched Percussion You can switch RANDOM Metal into chromatic mode and play it like a melodic instrument across your keyboard.
+You can switch RANDOM Metal into chromatic mode and play it like a melodic instrument across your keyboard.
 This turns it into a pitched percussion synth, which is perfect for creating tonal hits, melodic rhythm layers, or sound design elements that need to follow your track’s key.

 10. XLN Audio RC-20 Retro Color (Saturation & Character)

-- Six Effect Modules for Total Character Control
+- Six Effect Modules for Complete Control

 - Flux Control for Organic Movement

 Every module has a Flux knob that adds randomness and movement to the effect.
-Instead of static crackle or unchanging wobble, Flux makes everything evolve over time like real analog gear would.
+Instead of static crackle or unchanging wobble, Flux makes everything evolve over time as real analog gear would.
 This keeps your track feeling alive rather than like you just slapped a filter on it.
 I use this constantly on pads and keys to keep them shifting subtly in the background.

 - Magnitude Slider for Easy Automation